gini/gini-vision-lib-ios/Documentation/source/Updating to 3.2.0.md

 ```

 ### Custom font
-Now is possible to specify a custom font for the whole library, being not needed to specify a font for each text.
+Now it is possible to specify a custom font for the whole library, being not needed to specify a font for each text.
 You just need to specify the `GiniVisionFont` in the `GiniConfiguration.font` property.
-Previous defined fonts are no longer needed (`NavigationBarItemFont`, `NavigationBarTitleFont`, `NoticeFont`, `CameraNotAuthorizedTextFont`, `CameraNotAuthorizedButtonFont`, `OnboardingTextFont`,`ReviewTextTopFont` and `ReviewTextBottomFont`).
+Previously defined fonts are no longer needed (`NavigationBarItemFont`, `NavigationBarTitleFont`, `NoticeFont`, `CameraNotAuthorizedTextFont`, `CameraNotAuthorizedButtonFont`, `OnboardingTextFont`,`ReviewTextTopFont` and `ReviewTextBottomFont`).

 ### iPad support
 On iPad, unlike the iPhone, the Gini Vision Library UI supports both landscape and portrait orientations, full rotation being enabled by default in both APIs (*Screen* and *Component*).
 So in case you don't want a particular orientation, you will need to disable it in your project settings (*Project Settings &rarr; General &rarr; Deployment Info &rarr; Device orientation*).